If you’re looking to add some style to your Amazon Product page, html tags can be a great way to help text stand out and keep from being cluttered.

 The Product Description you provided was invalid.
 Please verify that it does not contain any special characters.

-Using these tags can be very helpful for making a product description stand out and easier to read for your potential customers.
-If you’re interested in learning more you can sign up for our online course Optimizing Amazon Product Listings.
+For brands selling on Amazon who do not yet have a registered trademark, using HTML tags can be very helpful for making a product description stand out and easier to read for your potential customers.